Bots-Avatar/inseq2/README.md

 ## Using the Inseq client

-The Inseq library also provides useful client commands to enable repeated attribution of individual examples and even entire 🤗 datasets directly from the console.
+The Inseq library also provides useful client commands to enable repeated attribution of individual examples and even entire _ datasets directly from the console.
 See the available options by typing `inseq -h` in the terminal after installing the package.

 For now, two commands are supported:

-- `ìnseq attribute`: Wraps the `attribute` method shown above, requires explicit inputs to be attributed.
+- `inseq attribute`: Wraps the `attribute` method shown above, requires explicit inputs to be attributed.

 - `inseq attribute-dataset`: Enables attribution for a full dataset using Hugging Face `datasets.load_dataset`.